-Here are a few things for the person and those who support them to think about in preparation for planning meetings:
+Here are a few things for the person and those who support him or her to think about in preparation for planning meetings:

-- What good things or achievements happened this year? - What are the person's strengths? - What are the person's preferences? - What are the person's goals for the future? - What supports does the person need to achieve these goals? - What risks, if any, need to be addressed? - What financial or medical issues need to be addressed?
+- What good things or achievements have happened in the past year? - What are the person's strengths? - What are the person's preferences? - What are the person's goals for the future? - What supports does the person need to achieve these goals? - What risks, if any, need to be addressed? - What financial or medical issues need to be addressed?

 DD Services and Providers: DD services help the person live the most independent life possible.
-Goals are identified and services arranged to teach the person the skills to be employed, live where they want, and access the community.
+Through the planning meeting process, goals are identified and services are arranged to teach the person the skills to be employed, live where they want, and access the community.

-Once funding is available, the person chooses the DD services they want to receive and determines who will provide them.
-Service options include:
+Once funding is available, the person will need to choose the DD services they want to receive and determine who will provide them.
+Service options include the following:

-- Respite a break or temporary relief for a non-paid caregiver with whom the person lives. - Day services services to increase the person's skills and assist in maintaining employment.
-This includes options ranging from prevocational services, supported employment, habilitative workshop, and habilitative community inclusion.
-To receive day services, a participant must apply for VR (Vocational Rehabilitation) services.
-VR will determine if the person is ready for employment and help them find a job. - Residential services services provided where the person lives, whether with family or friends, on their own, or in a provider-operated setting.
-Services increase independence in daily living, health maintenance, social and leisure skills, and community access. - Assistive technology and modifications devices or modifications to the home or vehicle to increase the person's independence and safety.
+- Respite a break or temporary relief for a non-paid caregiver with • whom the person lives. - Day services services to increase the person's skills and assist in finding employment.
+This includes an array of options, ranging from prevocational services, supported employment, habilitative workshop, and habilitative community inclusion.
+In order to receive day services, a participant must also apply for VR (Vocational Rehabilitation) services.
+VR will determine if the person is ready for employment. - Residential services services provided wherever the person lives, whether with family, on his/her own, with friends, or in a provideroperated setting. - Assistive technology and modifications devices or modifications to the home or vehicle to increase the person's independence and safety.